-Never use harsh chemical cleaners, acetone based products, or abrasive cleaners.
+Never use harsh chemical cleaners, acetone-based products or abrasive cleaners.

 Always clean in the direction of the grain and without scrubbing.
-Try to protect all the beauty of natural wood with its textures and grain.
+Try to protect all the beauty of the natural wood with its textures and grain.

-Next, dry the furniture very well with a soft dry cloth so that the wood does not get wet.
+Next, dry the furniture very well with a soft, dry cloth so that the wood does not get wet.

 Watch out for stains.
 Don't forget to serve drinks and food on coasters and tablecloths, instead of placing it directly on the wood.

-There are three different types of products: silicone waxes, polishes and cleaners:
+There are three different types of products: waxes, polishes and silicone cleaners:

-Furniture polishes containing mineral oils, emulsifiers and detergents are your best choice as they not only clean furniture and restore its shine, but also create a protective layer against dust and dirt.
+Furniture polishes containing mineral oils, emulsifiers and detergents are your best choice as they not only clean the furniture and restore its shine, but also create a protective layer against dust and dirt.